jasonluo07/express-typescript-todo-list/README.md

-# Project Overview
+# To Do List API

-This project is a Todo List API built using the Express and TypeScript.
-It allows users to add, view, update and delete tasks on their Todo List.
+This project is a To Do List API built using the **Express** and **TypeScript**.
+It allows users to add, view, update and delete tasks on their to do list.
 The project is still under development and aims to provide a strong, reliable, and scalable backend service.

-## Getting Started
+# Getting Started

-### Prerequisites
+## Prerequisites

 Before running this project, you must have the following installed:

-- Node.js (v16.19.1 or later)
+- Node.js (**v16.20.0** or later)

 - Yarn or npm

+- MongoDB

-### Installation
+## Installation

 1. Clone this repository to your local machine.